arjun951/HiveInspect/NOTES.md

 # Project Notes

 This project was built over approximately two focused days (~16 hours), covering product exploration, implementation, and write-up.
-The repository is a single snapshot commit rather than incremental history; that is noted upfront so reviewers are not misled.

 ## What was built